The Marvelous Land Of Oz

 City, the Tin Woodman announced his intention to return to his own

-Kingdom of
+Kingdom

-the Winkies.
+of the Winkies.

-"It isn't a
+"It

-is easier to
+is

-rule; and I have called myself an Emperor because I am an
+easier to rule; and I have called myself an Emperor because I am an

 Absolute